 The cost of living in the Tucson Metropolitan Statistical Area (MSA) was 6.9% below the nation in 2019, ranking Tucson second among its peer western MSAs.
 The cost of living varied widely across the 12 comparison MSAs, with San Diego reporting a cost of living 17.9% above the U.S., while El Paso was 12.3% below.
 Tucson posted a modest rate of inflation between 2009 and 2019, averaging 1.0% per year.
 The state of Arizona posted the same average rate of inflation.

 Why is it important?

-The cost of living is measured by the Regional Price Parities (RPPs), which compare prices and living expenses across states and MSAs on a wide variety of items, including housing, food, and healthcare.
+The cost of living is measured by the Regional Price Parities (RPPs) which compare prices and living expenses across states and Metropolitan Statistical Areas (MSA) on a wide variety of items, including housing, food, and healthcare.
 The cost of living measure compares how expensive it is to live in one city or state versus another, allowing one to measure the monetary cost of maintaining a particular standard of living in various locations.
 This is an important factor when relocating and/or during wage negotiations.
 For example, the same salary may go far in a city with a low cost of living, but be insufficient in an expensive city.
 The Implicit Regional Price Deflator measures how a region’s prices change over time, thus providing a measure of inflation.
 The cost of living and the Implicit Regional Price Deflator both measure the buying power of a dollar, but from different perspectives.